Scripps Mercy Transitional Year Residency Program

 Research opportunities

 Our residents have access to a wide variety of research opportunities within the Scripps Network and beyond.
-As part of our individualized approach to training, we offer a dedicated one-month research elective which can be tailored to your interests.
+As part of our individualized approach to training, we offer a dedicated research elective which can be tailored to your interests.
 This elective allows residents the opportunity to continue research endeavors they may have started during medical school, to start new projects here with Scripps faculty, or in partnership with their categorical training program.

 The Scripps Hub Academic Research Core (SHARC) team, funded by the Clinical Translational Science Award and Scripps Graduate Medical Education programs, supports residents with project navigation, biostatistical analyses and community engagement to promote Scripps trainee and investigator-initiated research.